kgroveshok/z80-homebrew/WORD-LIST.md

 ### CALL ( w -- w  ) machine code call to address w  push the result of hl to stack | DONE
 ### DEPTH ( -- u ) Push count of stack | DONE
 ### OVER ( n1 n2 -- n1 n2 n1 )  Copy one below TOS onto TOS | DONE
+ >[!NOTE]
- If the copied item is a string it is properly duplicated allowing for a safe release after use.
+ > If the copied item is a string it is properly duplicated allowing for a safe release after use.
 ### PAUSEMS ( n -- )  Pause for n millisconds | DONE
 ### PAUSE ( n -- )  Pause for n seconds | DONE
 ### ROT ( u1 u2 u3 -- u2 u3 u1 ) Rotate top three items on stack | DONE